bloomkd46/homebridge-XfinityHome/README.md

 ### Plugin Information

 - This plugin allows you to view and control your Xfinity Home System within HomeKit.
-The plugin:
+This plugin:
   - downloads a device list
   - listens for real-time device updates
   - Supports Doors, Windows, Motion Sensors, Lights And Panel.